Audio Processing using Distributed Acoustic Sensors (APDAS)

 Project team members:

 dr hab. inż.
-Konrad Kowalczyk, prof. AGH – principal investigator
+Konrad Kowalczyk, prof. AGH – Principal Investigator (PI)

 inż.
 Jan Wilczek – student member